crodas/WatchFiles/README.md

 WatchFiles
 ==========

-Stateless way of watching files and directory for changes
+Stateless way of watching files and directory for changes.

 It is useful when you compile files, and you would like a simple and efficient way of watching files and directories for changes to avoid re-compilation.